gormrs/sbom-python/README.md

 * Licensing inforamtion to know if you can use the dependency
 * Description of the dependency
 * Options to store the csv and json files in a different directory, if a user want to store them for logging purposes
+* Add a flag to get dev dependencies